U.S. Department of State Seal

 Vicinity of Line of Control – Level 4: Do Not Travel

-Do not travel to the India-Pakistan border, including the Line of Control.
+Do not travel to the India-Pakistan border, including areas along the Line of Control.
 Militant groups are known to operate in the area.
 India and Pakistan maintain a strong military presence on both sides of the border.
 The only official Pakistan-India border crossing point for persons who are not citizens of India or Pakistan is in the province of Punjab between Wagah, Pakistan, and Atari, India.
 Travelers are advised to confirm the status of the border crossing prior to commencing travel.
 An Indian visa is required to enter India, and no visa services are available at the border.

 Visit our website for Travel to High-Risk Areas.